 The movement against 5G began to gain momentum in late-2018 after major mobile networks started to roll out 5G trials around the world.
 Since then, it’s turned into a phenomenon, seemingly mostly among British, middle-aged dads who spend half their evening scrolling on Facebook, looking for action to spice up their ever-so-ordinary lives.
 Amid the arguments, the group share tips on how to protect themselves and the best field meters to detect harmful frequencies.

 To find out exactly why dads are so obsessed with this stuff, I requested to join one of the more prominent Facebook groups, Stop5GUK.
 But in doing so, I truly went down the rabbit hole.
-The anti-5G movement is a world of people willing your dad’s money to be diverted into the fight against 5G.
+The anti-5G movement is a world of potential scam artists and tens of thousands of pounds of your dad’s money going into the fight against 5G.
 One man in particular looks to be leading the charge.

 Mark Steele is a prominent member on the Facebook group, and his videos – where he’s normally seen sporting dark sunglasses and a thick Newcastle accent – are shared around to the group’s members daily.
 In the videos, the self-described non-indoctrinated scientist and weapons expert, says stuff like “5G is a killer” and claims 400 people have died from what he calls the 5G genocide.
 The members seen promoting him and sharing his videos are normally the group’s admins; they decide who stays and who goes, and have been seen to kick people out of the group if they criticise Steele.